abetrack3/automate-jplag/README.md

         * To know more about Python Virtual Environments: [Link](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html)

-    * (Optional) Upgrade your pip by entering the following command: `pip  install --upgrade pip`

-    * All the required dependencies are listed in the **requirements.txt** Just enter `pip install -r requirements.txt`
+    * All the required dependencies are listed in the **requirements.txt** Just enter `pip install -r requirements.txt --no-cache-dir`

 * #### Download your students' assignment submission